Alauddin Sabir Kaliyari: Biography

-Alauddin Sabir Kaliyari was born in Kohtwaal, a town in the district of Multan in 13 Rabi' al-awwal, 592 Hijri (1196).
-After the death of his father, Abul Rahim, his mother brought him to Pakpattan in 1204 to Baba Fareed.
+Sabir Kaliyari was born on 13 Rabi' al-awwal, 592 Hijri (1196).
+After the death of his father in 1204, his mother brought him to Pakpattan to Baba Fareed.

 Baba Fareed entrusted him with the duty of distribution of food (Langar).
 He accepted this duty happily and in between engaged himself in prayers.
 He dispensed with his duties well and also attended the discourse of Baba Freed Ganj-e-Shakar.
 Frequent and continuous fasting and eating leaves and wild food made him weak.

 When his mother came back again and saw him, she complained to his brother (Baba Fareed) about his weakness.
 Baba Fareed called upon him and asked the reason.
-Sabir Pak replied, “You ordered me to distribute the food and not to partake from it”.
-Baba Fareed embraced him happily and remarked, “He is sabir (Patient)”.
-From that day forth, He became famous with the name of “Sabir”.
+Sabir Pak replied, "You ordered me to distribute the food and not to partake from it".
+Baba Fareed embraced him happily and remarked, "He is sabir (Patient)".
+From that day forth, He became famous with the name of "Sabir".

 Dargah

-His resting place Dargah is in Peeran-e-Kaliyar, 7 km from Roorkee, in Haridwar district, besides Ganga canal, and is approachable by a metalled road.
-The tomb was built by Ibrahim Lodhi, a ruler of Delhi.
+His resting place (Dargah) is located in Piran-e-Kaliyar Sharif, 7 km from Roorkee, in Haridwar district, besides Ganga canal, and is approachable by a metalled road.
+The tomb was built by Ibrahim Lodhi, a ruler of Delhi Sultanate.

-A 15-day 'Urs' celebrations are held each year at the shrine, in the Rabi' al-awwal month of the Hijri and the Dargah has become a symbol of national integration as people regardless of their religion, caste and creed throng it, in large numbers.
+A 15-day 'Urs' celebrations are held each year at the shrine, in the Rabi' al-awwal month of the Hijri calendar and the Dargah has become a symbol of national integration as people regardless of their religion, caste and creed throng it, in large numbers.